MML-Group/code4AVE-Speech/README.md

 # AVE Speech Dataset – Source Code

-This repository contains the source code for *AVE Speech Dataset: A Comprehensive Benchmark for Multi-Modal Speech Recognition Integrating Audio, Visual, and Electromyographic Signals*.
+This repository contains the source code for *AVE Speech: A Comprehensive Multi-Modal Dataset for Speech Recognition Integrating Audio, Visual, and Electromyographic Signals*.

 It will be made publicly available soon.